Control Deck

 Click to select one of the pre-set recording duration times (up to 60 seconds) or set to Manual to control the length of the take.

 Edit Mode is used for playback of captured Take files.
-In this mode, you can playback or stream recorded data and complete post-processing tasks.
+In this mode, you can playback and stream recorded data and complete post-processing tasks.

 Displays the name of the current Take.